Chart Color Schemes

 Rockbank is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Rockbank's dwelling structures, as per the latest Census, were 87.7% houses and 12.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Rockbank was at 15.7%, with mortgaged dwellings at 51.6% and rented ones at 32.7%.
+Rockbank's dwelling structure, as per the latest Census, consisted of 87.7% houses and 12.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Rockbank stood at 15.7%, with the rest being mortgaged (51.6%) or rented (32.7%).
 The median monthly mortgage repayment was $1,800, below Melbourne metro's average of $2,000.
-Median weekly rent in Rockbank was $360, compared to Melbourne metro's $390.
+Median weekly rent was $360, compared to Melbourne metro's $390.
 Nationally, Rockbank's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing